Keto Pumpkin Mousse

 Fall or autumn is the time for harvest, a bit of rain.
 Its the season for fresh corn, apples, pears, pumpkins, chestnuts, cranberries, kale, Swiss chard, cauliflower, butternut squash, sweet potatoes, pomegranate, figs, grapes and Brussel sprouts.
-It was during this season that I saw for the first time colored stem chards, from red to yellow and orange, I saw purple and yellow cauliflower, blue and red corn besides the normal yellow and white ones, and purple carrots.
+It was during this season I saw for the first time colored stem chards, from red to yellow and orange.
+I saw purple and yellow cauliflower.
+When I kept on staring at them at a market, the lady couldn’t stop smiling.
+Who thought there is blue and red corn besides the normal yellow and white ones.
+And purple carrots, wow.

 Falls means that Halloween and ThanksGiving both celebrated in US and Canada are just round the corner.
 That’s the time you’ll see pumpkins, corn stalks, apples, grapes etc on any Thanksgiving motifs.

 FoodieMonday/ Bloghop Theme: